3-2-1: In popular culture

 The Burkiss Way, a radio comedy show which co-starred 3-2-1 regular Chris Emmett, parodied the show with a sketch involving a final clue of "It's a dustbin and not a car.", which was revealed to be an anagram of "It's a car and not a dustbin." and thus by rejecting it, the contestants had turned down winning a new car.

 Another parody was performed on Russ Abbot's Madhouse, in which the show was named 1-2-3.
 The host - played by Les Dennis - presents as the final clue a suitcase and the rhyme: "I pack my bags to go on one, and stay in a nice hotel, and see the sun shine through the palm trees; this a travel agent might sell."
 The eager contestants (Russ Abbot and Bella Emberg) pick this prize, certain it will be the holiday...
 It turns out to be the bin.

 In the Artic text adventure game "Planet of Death" that was made for all major 8 bit computers in the early 80s, 3-2-1 was a major clue towards the end of the game.
 When the character got past the force field, they entered a room that contained their ship and the lift that would take them off the planet.
 However, the lift is unpowered so on some further exploration the character comes across another room in which, there are 3 switches and the clue reads – "3,2,1 – No Dusty, Bin Rules.".

+The two time (Scottish) BAFTA award winning jester and pro-gamer, Brian “Limmy” Limond regularly analyses old episodes of the show on his Twitch stream.